 Others use the content as a form of brainstorming and collating ideas.
 Whether you keep your documents or not, the writing process is the focus of meditation and mindful thinking, not the final product.

-Also Read: Top 10 Spiritual Benefits of Meditation and How to Practice
+Also Read about Spiritual Benefits of Meditation and How to Practice

 Effective Tips for Writing Meditation

 Although typing can be therapeutic, writing by hand eases the redirecting process.
 This approach limits the temptation for editing.
 Word processors highlight typos and errors for correction, creating a form of distraction when typing.